minond/bisquit/README.md

 **Introduction**

-Bisquit is a programming language.

-**Getting started**

-Install sbt (https://www.scala-sbt.org/1.x/docs/Setup.html) and run `sbt run` to start Bisquit's repl.

-Bisquit is a statically typed language and has a module system.
-Out of the box, it doesn't come with much but you can import the `Prelude` module to get access to helpful functions.
-Below is an example showing how to do this along with a successful result and a type error.
+Bisquit is an exercise in building a statically typed functional programming language with type inference.
+To get started, install sbt (https://www.scala-sbt.org/1.x/docs/Setup.html) and run to start the repl.
+Most of Bisquit's builtins can be found in the `Prelude` module.
+Below are a set of examples showing off features of the language.

+**Examples**

 ```
 > import Prelude exposing (...)